Plaristote/sharepoint-ruby/README.md

   web.save
 ```

+##### Creating objects
 You may also create your own objects.
 This will be slightly different: we will create our own instance of a Sharepoint::List object.
-Some Sharepoint objects have values that can only be set during their creation: sharepoint-ruby doesn't allow you to set these values through a setter.
-In the case of list, the BaseTemplate attribute can only be set at the creation: to set a value, we will pass it in a hash.
+Some Sharepoint objects have values that can only be set during their initialization: `sharepoint-ruby` doesn't allow you to set these values through a setter.
+In the case of list, Sharepoint will require you to specify the value for the `BaseTemplate` property.
+This is how you would specify the default value for an attribute that isn't write-accessible:
 ```Ruby
   list             = Sharepoint::List.new site, { 'BaseTemplate' => Sharepoint::LIST_TEMPLATE_TYPE[:GenericList] }
   list.title       = 'My new list'
   list.description = 'A list created by sharepoint-ruby' list             = list.save # At creation, the remote object created will be returned by the save method.
 ```
-Note that the attribute's name in the constructor remains camel cased, unlike the getter and setter of the Sharepoint::Object.
+Note that the attribute's name in the constructor remains camel cased (`BaseTemplate`), though the getter for this attribute is still snake cased (`base_template`).

+##### Destroying objects
-Now, say you want to destroy the list you just created, this will do:
+Now, say you want to destroy the list you just created, this will do nicely:
 ```Ruby
   list.destroy
 ```

 ### Parenting
 In the previous paragraph, we saw how to create a Sharepoint::List object.
 Sharepoint lists aren't parented to any other objects: Sharepoint views however are parented to a list.
-If you wanted to create a view for the list we just created, you would have to specify a parent to the view:
+If you wanted to create a view for the list we just created, you would have to specify a parent for the view:

 ```Ruby
   view               = Sharepoint::View.new site